DoctorMcKay/sentry-bot-documentation/src/privacy.md

 ### Mutes

+When [/mute](./commands.md#mute) is used, we store this data, so that we can show it to you later and use it for other purposes such as automod rules:

+- The ID of the user that was muted
+- The ID of the user that performed the mute, or a reference to the automod rule that caused the mute
+- What type of mute it is (role-based or timeout)
+- The reason supplied by the moderator or automod rule
+- The date and time when the mute was issued
+- The date and time when the mute expires
+- The date and time when the mute was removed, after it is removed or expired

-When [/mute](./commands.md#mute) is used (or any other time a role is applied to a user temporarily), we store this data, so that we know when to remove the role later:
+Also, any time a role is applied to a member temporarily, we store this data, so that we know when to remove the role later:

 - The ID of the user to whom the role was applied
 - The ID of the role that was applied